10 Best Bass Guitars for Beginners Under $200

 Yamaha is another elite bass manufacturer that gives the newbie a great bang for their buck.
 The TRBX174 is a no-frills, quality bass with a great style, and like the Ibanez it’s easy to play.
 Yamaha is best known in the genres of jazz and rock, but this starter bass can walk the line between any genre.

 The TRBX174 also comes in an EW model, featuring more exotic woods and finishes.
-This might not be a concern for more newbie bassists, but for a price bump of only a few dollars it’s a nice option.
+This might not be a concern for more newbie bassists, but for a price bump of only a few dollars, it’s a nice option.

 Like the Ibanez, the Yamaha TRBX174 is a versatile bass that combines P and J style pickups.
 This bass is a great choice for newbies who are into many different genres of music.

 I’ve always liked Yamaha basses.
-They sound amazing, and even the lower-end models are known for great tone.
+They sound amazing, and even the lower-end models are known for their great tone.
 I feel the Ibanez is a notch above, but I’d put this Yamaha right in there with the Squiers.

 Hear the Yamaha TRBX174